-Why companies are choosing a premise based business
+some companies choose an on premise based business

-Everything has changed and Asterisk is the core reason.
+Everything has changed and Asterisk was at the core reason.

 Several very good VoIP hardware companies, which have been making SIP based

 phones, gateway hardware and other equipment for the open market, are now each making

 an IP-PBX appliance.
 And they are available at very affordable prices.

 IP-PBX based on Asterisk, FreePBX and other open source applications

 continues to be a leading choice for a few businesses that possess capable